 - Abnormal breeding behaviour

-Here are a few examples of cruel behaviour towards parrots that many people unfortunately don’t regard as cruelty, either it’s because of ignorance, lack of knowledge or actually not caring enough about the bird...
+Here are a few examples of cruel behaviour towards parrots that many people unfortunately don’t regard as cruelty, either it’s due to ignorance, lack of knowledge, or actually not caring enough about the bird:

 - Parrots being put in small cages that they are not able to move freely stretch wings, play or forage.

 - Parrots cages being covered though-out the day because they scream or make noise, this causes a great amount of stress and fear which actually enforces the behaviour issue.

 - Parrots being given unsuitable diets for their species.
 Being given junk food and soft drinks which leads them to having health concerns and illnesses!

 - Parrots being mishandled, by owner and children making the parrot feel fear and stress.

 - Parrots being left to live in filthy cages, dirty water, inappropriate perches which lead to illness.